Swiatek tops Pegula; faces Sabalenka in US Open semifinals

 The No. 1-ranked Swiatek moved into her first semifinal at Flushing Meadows by pulling out a 6-3, 7-6 (4) victory over American Jessica Pegula on Wednesday night in a match filled with a combined 13 breaks of serve, 10 in the second set alone.

-“I wasn’t expecting that at the beginning of the tournament,” said Swiatek, never before beyond the fourth round in New York.
-“Trying to keep my expectations low.”

 Swiatek, a 21-year-old from Poland who won the French Open in 2020 and this June, twice failed to serve out the victory, at 5-4 and 6-5.
-But she was better in the tiebreaker, and when No. 8-seeded Pegula missed a backhand to close the contest, Swiatek ran toward her guest box, flung her white racket away and yelled.
+But she was better in the tiebreaker, and when No. 8-seeded Pegula missed a backhand, Swiatek ran toward her guest box, flung her white racket away and yelled.

-This marked Swiatek’s eighth win in a row against an opponent ranked in the top 10, all in straight sets.

-“I’m super proud of myself.
-My goal, basically, is to be consistent,” she said.
-“I remember when I was an underdog and every match like that was surreal.
-Now it feels pretty routine.”

 Of the four players remaining in the bracket, only Swiatek already owns a major championship.
 And only Sabalenka, who defeated two-time Slam runner-up Karolina Pliskova 6-1, 7-6 (4) earlier Wednesday, ever has been this far in New York previously; she lost in the semifinals last year.